dilpish/tasmo-berry-sensor2ws2812/README.md

 # Description - English
+## Details
+The script is run on a manually compiled ESP32-CAM with my neighboring Tasmota repository.
+It works quite stably.

+To test and verify, upload the `co2-ws2820.be` file to the Tasmota filesystem and launch `load("co2-ws2820.be")` from the Berry console.

+For automatic startup, rename the file `co2-ws2820.be` to autoexec.be.

+## Task
 The task is simple - smoothly change the light of ws2812 depending on the sensor reading (in this implementation, CO2 - SCD40)

 Rules in Tasmota work not always stably, especially if it concerns variables, and if you attempt to realize something like this: